axis7818/patina/README.md

 ## Usage

 `dotpatina` takes templated configuration files (using handlebars templating), rendering configuration files, and applying them to target locations on the file system.
+This information is provided by a Patina toml file.

 ### Patina File

+This is an example Patina file for git tooling.

 ```toml
 # Metadata fields describe the Patina